Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 ## Post Mortem

-I learned that while `git` works in 'jit' repositories, the reverse is not true.
+I learned that while `git` works in `jit` repositories, the reverse is not true.
 Git is a complicated tool, and the pared down version that I've implemented doesn't cover all the edge cases that exist in the main tool.

 It's rather unclear to me when a Cache-Tree gets generated.
 Clearly one is made when making a commit, but not when calling `git status`.
 I did a quick google search and haven't been able to find any posts on the subject.
 It seems like it exists to speed up the status command for large repositories.
 I tried searching the *Building Git* book for any references, but it doesn't seem to mention cache trees at all.
 Julia Evans, who has been digging deep into git lately, doesn't have any blog posts about cache trees either.

 I also learned about `.git/logs`, which provided me concrete evidence of what had gone wrong.
 Logging is super useful, and I'm glad the main `git` tool keeps internal records for moments like these.

+I'm tempted to try to add support for Cache Trees in my own implementation, or at least learn to skip past it to find the real checksum if one is present.
+But trying to match all of Git's functionality 1 to 1 feels like it could lead to an endless series of yak shaves.

 All in all I'm left with greater respect for the amount of engineering that goes into a system like Git.
 There are so many edge cases, and small details that have been built up over the year, and trying to build my own version has given me perspective on just how much work has gone into this ubiquitous tool (though I'll try to remember to avoid `git` commands in my Jit repo)